ShrutiMokate/Grahams-Emails/README.md

    > pip install -r requirements.txt

 4. Create email template:
-Assuming you are using an AWS EC2 instance linux server, to send a templated email via AWS SES you need to create a template using the AWS CLI.
-Run the following command to create the template.
+Create a template using the AWS CLI using this command

    > aws ses create-template --cli-input-json  file://dynamictabletemplate.json